 “I don’t think she does, Angel, but after this little incident, she might be a bit more open.
 Maybe with a little of your help?”

-Angel looks at me with her big, bright eyes, and suddenly I feel the weight of the enormous secret I’ve kept for so long.
-Suddenly, I’m not just a little tired—I’m tired to the bone.
-Every fiber of my body is exhausted from carrying such a heavy burden.
-Maybe it’s because of that, maybe because of Angel’s eyes, or maybe it’s my neighbor, who seems to understand me better than anyone else, but I feel an irresistible urge to open up.
-To my own surprise, I begin to talk.
+Angel looks at me with her big, bright eyes, and suddenly I realize that I’m not just a little tired but tired to the bone.
+Every fiber of my body is exhausted from carrying the burden of the secret I’ve kept for so long.
+Suddenly I feel the irresistible urge to open up and, to my own surprise, I start talking.
 And once I start, I can’t seem to stop.

-“Mr. Dusk.
+“Mister...
+Sir...
 Maybe it’s best if we keep this a secret?
 Me being here, I mean.
-I really like it here, but if my father finds out, I’m...
+I really like it, but if my father finds out, I’m...
 I mean, I’m toast.
-My father... well, let’s just say he would love nothing more than to impale you with a wooden stake, right through your heart... nothing personal, of course...
+My father... well, let’s just say he would love nothing more than to impale you on a wooden stake, right through your heart... nothing personal, of course...
 I mean...”
 Stuttering and rambling, I scramble to my feet and stumble toward the door.
-“Thanks for, uh, your hands... everything.
+“Thanks for, ur, your hands... everything.
 I mean...”

 “It’s alright, Max.
 I won’t tell a soul, and you’re always welcome to come back and visit.
 Angel would love that, and who knows?
 You might learn something new too.”

-Outside, the fresh air helps restore some common sense.
-I shake my head, as if trying to reset my mind and rebuild the mental defenses that had mysteriously vanished.
-My first few steps are a bit wobbly, but with each one, I regain more confidence.
+Outside, I shake my head, trying to reset my mind.
 I need to get home, quickly, and without having to answer too many questions.
-Gran isn’t easily fooled, so I decide not to go back the way I came—through the hole in the fence.
-Instead, I’ll take the long way around, giving her some plausible deniability.
+Gran isn’t easily fooled, so I decide not to go back the way I came.
+Instead, I’ll take the long way around, giving her a chance for some plausible deniability.
 I hope that by approaching our house from the opposite direction, it will look like I’ve just been out for a stroll, like I often do when I’m angry.

 “Alright, let’s do this,” I mumble to myself.
 “A girl’s gotta do what a girl’s gotta do.”